LeetLLM

 Model is mostly correct but chooses the wrong safe vs unsafe answerpreference optimization

-The 2020 "Don't Stop Pretraining" paper made this distinction explicit in masked-language-model experiments with RoBERTa:[1]Reference 1Don't Stop Pretraining: Adapt Language Models to Domains and Tasks.https://aclanthology.org/2020.acl-main.740/
+The 2020 "Don't Stop Pretraining" paper made a related distinction in masked-language-model experiments with RoBERTa:[1]Reference 1Don't Stop Pretraining: Adapt Language Models to Domains and Tasks.https://aclanthology.org/2020.acl-main.740/

-• DAPT (domain-adaptive pretraining): keep training on large unlabeled domain text such as incident runbooks or service notes
+• DAPT (domain-adaptive pretraining): keep training on large unlabeled domain text such as API docs or runbooks

 • TAPT (task-adaptive pretraining): continue on the task's own unlabeled inputs, even when the corpus is smaller